data-forge-notebook/data-forge-notebook/README.md

 Clone this repo locally, open a terminal and change to the local directory.

-This projects used `pnpm` instead of `npm` because it's so much faster.
+This projects uses `pnpm` instead of `npm` because it's so much faster.

 Install pnpm: